All Episodes

 beau davidson

-Steve, you're gonna love this.
+Steve, you're going to love this.

-We talked earlier about the generational component, the generational legacy of moms for liberty, and I'm joined now by Reagan and Owen.
+We talked earlier about the generational component, the generational legacy of Moms for Liberty.

-These are two junior patriots, and and I just found out about this just minutes ago.
+And I just found out about this just minutes ago.

-But basically, they've started a pilot program for turning point USA for middle schoolers.
+But basically, they've started a pilot program for Turning Point USA for middle schoolers.

-So we're talking about even the generation even younger than what we see at typical turning point USA events, which is incredible.
+So we're talking about even the generation even younger than what we see at typical Turning Point USA events, which is incredible.

-So Reagan, you're the president of this new chapter, and Owen, you're the vice president, is that right?
+So Reagan, you're the president of this new chapter.

 unidentified